The Need-to-Know of Content Marketing

 “The keyword here is value,” according to Lyfe Marketing.
 “Your eBook should not be a 5 to 10 page ad.
 Instead, it should provide some type of useful information and insight for your target audience about their needs and challenges.”

 An eBook download should include some sort of form for customers to fill out.
 This will help you generate new leads.
 The form should ask for only the most important information, as clients might be put off by forms that ask for too many details.

 - User-Generated Content

 User-generated content allows for a unique opportunity as far as marketing goes.
-This content is generally the most trusted and turned to outlet for customers looking to purchase a product or service.
+This content is generally the most trusted outlet for customers looking to purchase a product or service.
 It also generates a high ROI, as customers looking for this type of content are usually interested in making a purchase soon.

 User-generated content consists of testimonials, reviews, or even social media posts from unpaid customers.
 This content type boasts credibility, which is exactly what a user needs when deciding whether to buy a product.